fastify/fastify-passport/README.md

 ## Using multiple instances

 `@fastify/passport` supports being registered multiple times in different plugin encapsulation contexts.
 This is useful to implement two separate authentication stacks.
-For example, you might have a set of strategies that authenticate users of your application, and a whole other set of strategies for authenticating staff members of your application that access an administration area.
+For example, you might have a set of strategies that authenticate users of your application and a whole other set of strategies for authenticating staff members of your application that access an administration area.
 Users might be stored at `request.user`, and administrators at `request.admin`, and logging in as one should have no bearing on the other.
 It is important to register each instance of `@fastify/passport` in a different Fastify plugin context so that the decorators `@fastify/passport` like `request.logIn` and `request.logOut` do not collide.

 To register @fastify/passport more than once, you must instantiate more copies with different `keys` and `userProperty`s so they do not collide when decorating your fastify instance or storing things in the session.